pauldmccarthy/win-pytreat/getting_started/07_jupyter.md

 ```
 %matplotlib nbagg
 ```
-> Keep in mind that as soon as you have started plotting you can no longer change your backend without restarting python.
+> Keep in mind that as soon as you have started plotting you can no longer change your backend without exiting the python interpreter and restarting `python` (note that in the jupyter notebook you can just press `Restart` in the `Kernel` menu).

 To do the equivalent in a python script would look like
 > ```